 For tips on where to find a diverse talent pool for your open positions, read our guide on diversity job boards.

-11. Only about 40% of organizations have mature diversity initiatives
+13. About a quarter of organizations have mature diversity initiatives

-12. Only 12% of businesses hold managers responsible for recruiting diverse candidates
+15. 12% of businesses hold managers responsible for recruiting diverse candidates

 Consider making DEI initiatives part of your performance management process for managers or your hiring/recruiting team.

 16. About a quarter of companies with DEI goals track Black or female candidate representation

 You might assume that businesses with DEI goals would closely monitor their success.
 However, according to iCIMS, only 26% of those businesses have specific metrics to track Black and female representation in their workforce.

 Make sure you track DEI progress as one of your primary HR metrics.

 17. Fewer than 10% of HR professionals consider their DEI initiatives “very effective”

 Simply incorporating DEI initiatives into workplace operations isn’t enough—they must be effective.
 And according to HR Institute’s 2022 survey, only 9% are considered very effective (scoring 8–10 on a 10-point scale).

 Benefits of Diversity in the Workplace